Phill Jupitus: Career

 Jupitus worked in Essex at the Manpower Services Commission, part of the Department of Employment, for five years, while he also wrote political poetry and drew cartoons.
 He resigned from the department in 1984, hoping for a career in the music industry.

-Using the moniker Porky the Poet, Jupitus became associated with Anti-Fascist Action and the ranting poetry scene, alongside Kool Knotes, Seething Wells, Swift Nick and Attila the Stockbroker.
+Using the moniker Porky the Poet, Jupitus became associated with Anti-Fascist Action and the ranting poetry scene, alongside Seething Wells and Attila the Stockbroker.
 Jupitus approached local bands to offer himself as a support act for their tours: "I thought it looked easy, I was very cheap.
 If you got another band to support you, there are probably four of them and roadies and managers.
 But me—I just turned up and read poems."
 His first vinyl recordings were part of the live Newtown Neurotics album Kickstarting a Backfiring Nation as Porky the Poet in 1987.

 Jupitus toured colleges, universities and student unions, supporting bands such as Billy Bragg, the Style Council and The Housemartins.
 He supported Billy Bragg once more on the Labour Party-sponsored Red Wedge tour in 1985: "In the early '80s, I got involved with Red Wedge, in which Neil Kinnock got various bands to stage concerts for Labour.
 The reason I got involved was 20% because I believed in the cause, 30% because I loved Billy Bragg, and 50% because I wanted to meet Paul Weller".

 After Red Wedge, he found it difficult to get other bookings, due to the decline of political poetry as a mainstream art.
 He got a job as a runner for the independent record label Go!
 Discs, which had signed Billy Bragg and other bands, such as the Housemartins.
 Bragg said: "We ended up managing to get him a job at Go!
 Discs, which was brilliant.
 I was concerned that the cut-throat nature of the record business would make him jaded—underneath that rhino exterior there is quite a sensitive person—but that was before I realised that he was going to come back and do gigs again.
 Working at Go!
 Discs got his confidence up."

 His performances of two of his poems, "Beano" and "Nobby", were included in the 1986 album Not Just Mandela, alongside tracks by Bragg and Attila the Stockbroker, amongst others.
 Released on Davy Lamp Records, all proceeds of the record were going to the Anti-Apartheid Movement.

 Jupitus became press officer and compère for The Housemartins (appearing in the 1986 music video for "Happy Hour"), using the role to continue being in front of an audience, while also filling support slots for other artists.
 During this time, he worked as a warm-up act on the Channel 4 TV show The Show.
 He quit working for Go!
 Discs in 1989 and fell back on his poetry and competing to try to gain a foothold on the London comedy circuit.